rockfireredmoon/iceee/README.md

 ##### Game Server Data

 We currently have two different Game Server Data sets that will run on this server.
-They are both stored in a seperate GitHub repository - https://github.com/rockfireredmoon/iceee-data.
+They are both stored in a separate GitHub repository - https://github.com/rockfireredmoon/iceee-data.
 One is for 'The Anubian War' (currently under development), and one for 'Valkal's Shadow' (our current live and active server).

-Assuming you are starting from the server source directory, it is recommended you clone the game server data reopsitory into the same parent folder as the server source.
+Assuming you are starting from the server source directory, it is recommended you clone the game server data repository into the same parent folder as the server source.
 This way the default file locations in *ServerConfig.txt* are all ready setup as needed and ready to go.

 ```
 cd ..